gaelrenoux/gaston/IDEAS.md

 - Keep and display schedules that are close to the current one, to give some alternatives (or fix a target score and give all that are above the score)
 - Simulated cooling
 - Generate a better base configuration, depending on what the user asks for
+- Exclusive constraint on the topic level (not just persons are exclusive, it's only one topic is present at all)

 - When reading the table format: check that a mandatory person isn't also put as forbidden on the same topic.